Roxerg/ideas.txt/README.md

 * For portfolio repository: clicking a hyperlink fades in/slides in bunch of varied-sized boxes under the main div with project descriptions

 * Tinder but for animal adoption from shelters
+- Can "love" animal profile, ranking them for everyone to see
+- Alternatively, can actually contact the shelter via text, messenger, email, etc.

 * program/language/compiler/anything that reads .yeet files